 The lower back bears most of your body’s weight.
 While the vertebrae in this region are larger, they endure a lot of stress, lifting and movement throughout the years.
 Because of this, the lumbar spine is more prone to injury than other areas of the back.
 As you get older, gradual wear and tear can affect the lumbar spine’s many components, especially the facet joints and the rubbery discs between the vertebrae.
 Injury or simply age-related or work-related degeneration can cause or contribute to low back pain.

-- Sprains or strains: Overstretching or tearing of the lower back’s ligaments, tendons or muscles, often caused by lifting something improperly or sudden jerky movements.
+Over-stretching or tearing of the lower back’s ligaments, tendons or muscles, often caused by lifting something improperly or sudden jerky movements

-- Herniated or bulging discs: As the intervertebral discs degenerate in the lower back, they can become compressed, bulge outward or rupture, leading to painful symptoms.
+As the intervertebral discs degenerate in the lower back, they can become compressed, bulge outward or rupture, leading to painful symptoms

 There is a wide range of innovative and effective treatment options for lower back pain and other types of spinal disorders.
 It all begins with an accurate diagnosis.
 When you come to a DISC treatment center in Arizona, you will meet with a board-certified orthopedic surgeon who will speak with you and take the time to understand your symptoms.
 Our proprietary diagnostic technique called Personalized Pain Diagnostics (PPD) pinpoints the specific pain generator so we can develop your unique treatment approach.